Jamaican Patois: Bible

 In December 2011, it was reported that the Bible was being translated into Jamaican Patois.
-The Gospel of St Luke has already appeared as Jiizas: di Buk We Luuk Rait bout Im.
+The Gospel of Luke has already appeared as Jiizas: di Buk We Luuk Rait bout Im.
 While the Rev. Courtney Stewart, managing the translation as General Secretary of the West Indies Bible Society, believes this will help elevate the status of Jamaican Patois, others think that such a move would undermine efforts at promoting the use of English.
 The Patois New Testament was launched in Britain (where the Jamaican diaspora is significant) in October 2012 as "Di Jamiekan Nyuu Testiment", and with print and audio versions in Jamaica in December 2012.